ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/java-interoperability/java-interoperability-guide/ballerina-ffi.md

 ```
 ### Java checked exceptions
-Below, you can see how to call a Java method that throws a checked exception.
-As illustrated in the following example, the corresponding Ballerina function should have the `error` type as part of its return type.
+The example below shows how to call a Java method that throws a checked exception.
+As illustrated in it, the corresponding Ballerina function should have the `error` type as part of its return type.

 The `java.util.zip.ZipFile` class is used to read entries in a ZIP file.
 There are many constructors in this class.
 Here, the constructor that takes the file name as an argument is used.